UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 ---

-### Task 3 – Observe the Running System Using ROS 2 Tools
+### Task 3 – Observe the Running System Using ROS2 Tools

-**Goal:** Connect Aerostack2 back to core ROS 2 concepts.
+**Goal:** Connect Aerostack2 back to core ROS2 concepts.

 While the system is running:
-- List active ROS 2 nodes
+- List active ROS2 nodes
 - List active topics
 - Identify which topics are likely related to:
   - State estimation